Our History

 In the immediate aftermath of the fires, a ‘Thinking Group’ was formed which was led by a range of community minded people who had the foresight to start the collection of ideas and skills in community-led recovery.
 They met with Steve Pascoe, a Disaster Recovery Mentor (who had been through the Strathewen fires from Black Saturday in 2009), to help plot out the process of how to implement a community-led recovery program for Mallacoota.
 On Wednesday 15 January 2020, a large group of representatives from Mallacoota’s community organisations were invited to attend a meeting to discuss a way forward.
 This helped to disseminate information to a larger group of people.
 The purpose of the meeting was simply to gauge if the community felt the concept being developed was heading in the right direction.
 The proposal was endorsed by community representatives and the Thinking Group was invited to flesh out a process for establishing a recovery association.

 Over the following three weeks, the core Thinking Group, together with other interested locals, worked on a draft constitution and a vision and purposes statement.
 Work also commenced with EGSC to initiate an election process adhering to Victorian Electoral Commission (VEC) guidelines.
-This work was presented to a larger representative group at the Mudbrick Pavilion, and then on 4 February 2020, the proposal was put to all interested locals at a town meeting at the Golf Club, which an estimated 500 plus people attended.
-The proposal was overwhelmingly endorsed, and the Mallacoota and District Recovery Association (MADRA) was formed.
+This work was presented to a larger representative group at the Mudbrick Pavilion, and then on 4 February 2020, the proposal was put to all interested locals at a town meeting at the Golf Club, which an estimated 500-plus people attended.
+The proposal was overwhelmingly endorsed, and the Mallacoota and District Recovery Association (MADRA) began.

 Past and present MADRA committee members.
 L to R: Jenny Lloyd, MADRA 1 Deputy Chair; Paul Preston, MADRA 2 Chair; David Appleton, MADRA 1 Chair; Carol Hopkins, current Chair; Graham Dempster, MADRA 1 & 2 Treasurer; Ken Grime, MADRA 3 Treasurer.
 Photo: Mary O'Malley